 How far have we come, really?
 From BurgerTime’s advanced bun art to Dishonored 2’s simple dark loaf, videogame bread feels without a sure destination—a lumpy mass that needs more time to prove.
 Perhaps the future holds loaves we never could have imagined, or abominations, such as virtual reality pumpernickel that virtually tastes like sourdough.

-Will Call of Duty: WWII pay proper homage to the history and show families turning their nose up at National Loaf?
+Will Fortnite, as rumored, introduce the bunned meat of the Durr Burger as a health item?
+Will Kojima ever comment on the loaf in a world torn asunder by PMCs and omnipresent nuclear threat?
 Maybe someday we’ll spend as much money on naan as we do on spaceships in Star Citizen.
 All we know for certain is that bread will be there, a short roll for every dodge roll and an abundance of biscuits to crowd every RPG inventory.